 So, rather than referring to a person’s accent you should refer to their English pronunciation skills.

 If your team member is ready, you could provide some training options as follows:

 Step 2.
-Awareness.
+Build Awareness.
 Is the employee aware that they are sometimes unclear?

-Most managers have a performance review process in place, and most reviews contain an element of communication.
+Most managers have a performance review process in place, and most reviews involve the opportunity for discussion about communication.
 If your review template doesn’t, perhaps it’s time to include one.
 During the discussion about communication, ask the individual for their thoughts on their communication skills, and raise the topic of spoken communication skills.

 You can start with positive framing; ‘So you’ve been speaking English a long time and your English is very good.
 How do you feel about it?’ or ‘Obviously your understanding of English is excellent.
 How do you feel about your spoken English?’ or ‘You are doing so well using English as a 2nd language everyday!
 How is it going for you?
 Is there anything you find challenging?’.

 Introduce the concept of clarity by saying things like ‘Do people ever ask you to repeat what you’ve said?’ or ‘How do you feel about your pronunciation skills in English?’ or ‘English Pronunciation is such a challenging area for people who speak English as a 2nd language.
 How are you going with it?’ or ‘Do you feel like people understand you easily?’.

 If they identify that sometimes people don’t understand them easily, discuss when it happens – ‘Does this happen in certain situations?
 For example if you are on the phone or if you are nervous or speak fast?’

 If the person is just starting to become aware they have difficulties with pronunciation set a few goals around paying more attention to it over the coming weeks.